-Taylor Ashton is a Canadian singer and songwriter living in Brooklyn.
+Taylor Ashton will open the show.
+He is a Canadian singer and songwriter living in Brooklyn.
 He spent the first half of his twenties on the road across Canada as frontman of the band Fish & Bird before moving to New York to work on a new set of songs and a new chapter of life.
 His music takes influence from the cosmic emotionality of Joni Mitchell, the sage vulnerability of Bill Withers, the humour and heartbreak of Randy Newman, and old-time and Celtic folk music.
 Alternately accompanying himself on clawhammer banjo and electric guitar, Taylor croons poignantly clever lyrical insights while effortlessly gliding between a Bill Callahan-esque baritone to a Thom Yorke-like falsetto.

 A truly original new voice in songwriting, Bella White creates an undeniable magic by mining the rare duality at the heart of her artistry.
 Although she hails from the Canadian city of Calgary, the 22-year-old singer/multi-instrumentalist grew up on the classic country and old-time music she first discovered thanks to her father, a Virginia native who played in bluegrass bands all throughout her childhood.
 On her debut album Just Like Leaving, White balances her old-soul musicality with a lyrical perspective that’s entirely of-the-moment, embracing an intense self-awareness as she documents her coming-of-age in real-time.
 “I’m still quite young, but I was very young when I wrote this album,” says the Nashville-based artist.
 “All of these songs came from processing my feelings right as I was experiencing certain things for the first time in my life.”